facebook/react-native-website/docs/textinput.md

 }
 ```

-To workaround this, use this example where the parent view spans the entire height, but doesn't capture pointer events.
+To work around this, use this example where the parent view spans the entire height, but doesn't capture pointer events.

 ```jsx
 import {